DynNPC: Finding More Violations Induced by ADS in Simulation Testing through Dynamic NPC Behavior Generation: Introduction

 \section{Introduction}

-In recent decades, there has been a ground-breaking evolution in autonomous driving systems (ADSs).
-These systems represent the potential to enhance road safety, reduce traffic congestion, and improve transportation efficiency, revolutionizing the automotive transportation~\cite{paden2016survey}.
-However, despite the advancements made by leading companies such as Tesla, Waymo, and Uber, current ADSs still struggle with corner cases and exhibit erroneous behaviors due to the extremely complicated real-world driving environments.
+In recent decades, there has been a significant escalation in both academic and industrial commitment towards the development of autonomous driving systems (ADSs).
+These systems hold considerable promise for improving road safety, alleviating traffic congestion, and enhancing overall transportation efficiency, thereby driving a transformative shift in the automotive industry~\cite{paden2016survey}.
+Despite the advancements made by leading companies such as Tesla, Waymo, and Uber, current ADSs still struggle with corner cases and exhibit erroneous behaviors due to the extremely complicated real-world driving environments.
 These flaws in ADSs can lead to serious consequences and substantial losses, as highlighted by numerous documented traffic incidents~\cite{tesla, waymo, uber}.
-Consequently, extensive testing is needed to ensure the safety and reliability of ADSs.
+Consequently, extensive testing is needed to ensure the safety and reliability of ADSs before their deployment in the real world.

 Leading companies have employed on-road testing to evaluate the performance of ADSs.
 However, autonomous vehicles have to be driven more than 11 billion miles to demonstrate with 95\% confidence that autonomous vehicles are 20\% safer than human drivers~\cite{kalra2016driving}.
 This is not only time-consuming but also costly.
 In contrast, simulation testing offers a more efficient and cost-effective approach to generate diverse and challenging scenarios for ADSs by leveraging the high-fidelity simulators, such as LGSVL~\cite{lgsvl} and CARLA~\cite{Dosovitskiy17}.
 These simulators can generate a wide range of scenarios, including various weather conditions, road conditions, and traffic conditions.